Anna Geifman

 Anna Geifman is an American historian.
 Her fields of interest include political extremism, terrorism, and the history of Russian revolutionary movements.

 Biography

 Geifman was born in 1962 in Leningrad, Soviet Union, and moved to Boston, Massachusetts, with her parents in 1976.
 She received her BA from Boston University in 1984 and her PhD from Harvard University in 1990 under Professor Richard Pipes.

 She is a professor of history at Boston University, where she teaches undergraduate and graduate classes on the history of imperial Russia, the Soviet Union, psychohistory, and modern terrorism.

 Geifman researches and writes on 20th- and 21st-century fundamentalist terrorism, emphasizing psychological patterns of political violence through comparative analysis.
-As psychohistorian, she focuses on incentives for extremist behavior and the impact of organized brutality on the daily lives and emotional conditions of civilians in areas that are affected by terrorism.
+As a psychohistorian, she focuses on incentives for extremist behavior and the impact of organized brutality on the daily lives and emotional conditions of civilians in areas that are affected by terrorism.

 She has lived in Israel since 2007 and works at Bar-Ilan University.